paladin-t/b8/docs/manual.md

 ### Sprite asset

+You can edit colors of palette by right clicking on it.

 To create a new sprite asset, click `Cartridge`, `New asset`, `Sprite`.

-To open an exist sprite asset, click `Cartridge`, `Open asset`, then select a "*.sprite" asset.
+To open an existing sprite asset, click `Cartridge`, `Open asset`, then select a "*.sprite" asset.

 To rename a sprite asset, click `Cartridge`, `Rename asset`, then select a "*.sprite" asset.